 Without your school fund contributions, many essential elements and activities in the school would not be viable and the experience of students on a daily basis would be adversely affected.

 All your donations, no matter how big or small, are much appreciated and invaluable to us.
 The amount we suggest for school fund contributions is £250 per year.
 If you choose to donate by standing order, please print and complete the Standing Order form below and return the whole form to your bank or building society.
 Alternatively you may send your form to the school either by post or as an attachment to firstname.lastname@example.org and we will forward it to your bank.

-One off ad-hoc donations can be made by cheque, payable to ‘Kendrick School Fund’ or through your school ParentPay account.
+One off ad-hoc donations can be made online, by cheque payable to ‘Kendrick School Fund’ or through your school ParentPay account.

 By gift aiding your contribution we can reclaim an additional 25p in every £1, making your gift worth even more at no extra cost to you.
 Gift Aid is an invaluable source of additional income to the School Fund account.
 If you qualify, please complete the Gift Aid form below and return it to us either by post marked for the attention of the Finance Department or as an email attachment to email@example.com to enable us to reclaim 25p from HM Revenue and Customs for every £1 donated.

 Higher rate tax payers donating through Gift Aid can claim back the difference between the higher rate of tax and the basic rate of tax on the total value of their donation to Kendrick School via their Self Assessment Form or ask HM Revenue & Customs to adjust your tax code.